 Help Your Boss Help You: Convert Conflict Into Opportunities

 As an engineer, you are concerned about executing your job correctly and the quality of your work is important to you.
-Your employer is concerned with making money, and your manager is often judged on that basis.
+Your employer is concerned with making money, and your manager is often judged.
 While those objectives often coincide, conflict is unavoidable due to the disparity in priorities.
 This book will help you take tangible actions to establish a positive working connection with your manager that benefits both of you!

 Thanks for the Feedback: The Science and Art of Receiving Feedback Well

 We understand the importance of feedback for good relationships and professional progress, but we dread it and ignore it frequently.
 Thank you for the Feedback is the first book to tackle this issue head-on.
 It explains why receiving criticism is so important but so difficult.
 It provides a robust foundation for dealing with life’s blizzard of off-hand remarks, annual reviews, and unsolicited advice with curiosity and compassion.
 Stone and Heen argue that we’ve got it backward.
-In leadership, organizational behavior, and education, the book is destined to become a classic.
+The book is destined to become a classic in leadership, organizational behavior, and education.

 Joel on Software: And on Diverse and Occasionally Related Matters That Will Prove of Interest to Software Developers, Designers, and Managers, and to Those Who, Whether by Good Fortune or Ill Luck, Work with Them in Some Capacity